 The mission of the Planning and Development Department is to assist the Community Council in implementing the Tribe’s vision for future growth and development.
 In addition, this department serves as an information clearinghouse and represents tribal interests on various boards and agencies related to local, state and national community and economic development activities.

-- The Planning and Development Department is responsible for assisting the Tribe in planning for the current and future use of all Tribal Lands while promoting the health, safety and welfare of the Indian people.
-There are several programs we focus on:
+The department is responsible for planning the current and future use of all Tribal lands while promoting the health, safety and welfare of the Indian people.
+Programs include:

 - Realty, Land Use and Title (acquisition, assignments, title status reports)

 - Natural Resource Protection (forest, water, biological)